zappascout/devil_notes-sources/docs/notes_8_devil.md

 "Computer Science: The Incredible Shrinking Woman," in Misa, ibid (p.
 33).

-==there would have been *no women programmers* by 2020==: figures from 2015 and surrounding Stack Overflow surveys.
+==there would have been *no women programmers* by 2020==:
+This extrapolation based on figures from 2015 and surrounding Stack Overflow surveys.

 ###140
 ==in 2013 it felt more like they were threatened and wanted to